FlexBooking-Software/flexbook.lib/README.md

 # FlexBook Library
-External libraries used for FlexBook project
+External software libraries used for FlexBook project